A Squatters Rights in New Jersey

 Squatters' Rights New Jersey

-• People who enter or stay on someone else’s land without permission are called trespassers.
-Trespassing is always against the law, and squatting is even less confusing when it comes to the law.
+• Terrspassers are people who go on or stay on someone else’s land without permission.
+In the eyes of the law, trespassing is always wrong, and squatting is even less clear.

-Squatters can sometimes assert their rights if they occupy the property continuously and openly.
-On the other hand, trespassers face immediate legal action since they have no rights attached to their presence.
+Squatters can sometimes claim their rights if they live on the land openly and continuously.
+Trespassers, on the other hand, are immediately prosecuted because they have no right to be there.

 What legal protections are there for people who own property?